SanjanaCode/GroceryChatBotIndividual/README.md

 ## Product & Store Mini-bots

-This mini-bot will handle any question related to product price, stock, and store information.
+This mini-bot will handle any question related to product price, stock, nutrition, and store information.
 The bot first determines what topic is of interest (product or store information) and breaks the user's message down into keywords.
 The bot then compares these words and checks them in order to create the most appropriate response, and returns the response to the main bot.

 See in-depth documentation [here](app/products/README.md).

 ## Tests
-We are using pytest for all of our tests.
+We are using `pytest` for all of our tests.
 Our test cases can be found in the `test` folder.

 ### Test all cases:
 ```console